AndyButland/UmbracoPersonalisationGroups/ReadMe.md

      - Added support for override of region names used geographical region matching
 - 2.1.4
     - Merged in fix to issue where picked groups can't be found when MNTP is restricted to a single item (PR #22).
+- 2.1.5
+    - Namespaced controllers in route configuration to avoid clashes with any controllers with the same name in solutions using the package (PR #23).